 Preheat grill to high heat.
-In a large mixing bowl, beat the eggs until combined.
+Then, in a large mixing bowl, beat the eggs until combined.
 Add onion, bread, ketchup, Worcestershire, parsley, salt and pepper, and mix well.
-Add ground beef, and fold mixture into the beef until thoroughly combined.
-Grab quarter pound handfuls of the mixture and flatten into 3/4-inch-thick patties.
-Lower the grill heat to medium-high, scrape the grates and lightly oil.
-Place patties on grill, close the grill lid, and cook 5-6 minutes on each side for medium burgers, adding a minute for more doneness and subtracting a minute for rarer meat.
-Serve patties on buns and devour immediately.
+Then add ground beef, and fold mixture into the beef until thoroughly combined.
+After, grab quarter-pound handfuls of the mixture and flatten them into 3/4-inch-thick patties.
+Lower the grill heat to medium-high, scrape the grates, and lightly oil.
+Then place patties on the grill, close the grill lid, and cook 5-6 minutes on each side for medium burgers, adding a minute for more doneness and subtracting a minute for rarer meat.
+Serve patties on buns and devour them immediately.

 Prep Time: 15 minutes